 During my own encounters with so many hypnotherapists or NLP Master Practitioners, there are almighty gaps in their knowledge, just as there are in my own (though often far greater gaps than my own, and as the Principal of a prominent hypnotherapy training college, I would say that, wouldn’t I?) which leads me to question if they can truly tell the public that they have mastered this subject, or mastered this field.

 Usually, there is far, far more to learn. usually, there is far, far more room for improvement.
 I have an NLP Master Practitioner certificate from the Society of NLP that I received many years ago indeed.
 Upon reflection, I was not equipped following that training to call myself a master.
 That is not a slight upon the training itself; usually a training is the start of the path aiming towards mastery or something closer to it.
 It is more a reflection upon the proliferation of people in these fields calling themselves masters of it, which I tend to dispute.
+The training, in part delivered by one of the co-founders of NLP, also discouraged critical thinking or exploration of the mechanisms of what was making anything effective – rather, verbatim regurgitation of techniques and obedience was encouraged – I think that without effective reflection and application of healthy scepticism, how can we truly embark upon a journey towards mastering a subject?

 I strongly recommend yu come and take a look at our advanced hypnotherapy practitioner diploma as a means of starting the journey towards developing as a hypnotherapist: The Anglo European College’s Online Advanced Hypnotherapy Diploma.
 (You are required to have an existing diploma level hypnotherapy qualification in order to take this course)

-Really just asking questions here on the blog today, nothing more to add or say really…..
+Nothing more to add or say really…..
 In which case, I’ll lighten it up.

 In my opinion, there is only one true master of anything in the world, and he’s a Grandmaster, no not the Grandmaster Wizard head of the Masons, but the one and only Grandmaster Flash, joined here by the Furious Five, delivering The Message, enjoy this classic! 🙂